Your study level

 Using the right strategies and tools

-A review/research meeting with key
+A review/research meeting with key stakeholders for a particular child

 The strategies and tools used to gather information collection must be appropriate to the type of inquiry, both in terms of approach and scale.
 For example, some tools such as questionnaires can be applied to both quantitative and qualitative methodologies, and can be administered to large numbers of participants.